 The trompe l’oeil effects and multidimensional construction of his ceramic works are exciting and always command a ‘second take.”
 The pieces are wood fired.

-In summer 2018 Martin McWilliam will be visiting faculty at The Banff Centre (Banff); he has participated in residencies at that institution as well as many others around the world.
+Martin McWilliam has participated in residencies at the Banff Centre as well as many others around the world.

 He was born in South Africa and lived in England until, during a ceramic residency in Germany over 30 years ago he met and ultimately married.
 He has made his home and studio in Germany ever since.
 He regularly shows in London, England.